emirror-de/lewp-rs/lewp-selectors/README.md

 rust-selectors
 ==============

-*This is a forked version of [selectors](https://github.com/servo/servo), with adjustments to be used by lewp.
+*This is a forked version of [selectors](https://github.com/servo/servo), with adjustments required by lewp.
 It gets regularly syncronized with the original version.
 This version might get deprecated if all additions have be merged and published in the original repository.*

 * [![Build Status](https://travis-ci.com/servo/rust-selectors.svg?branch=master)](
   https://travis-ci.com/servo/rust-selectors)